-‘Fortnite’ Creators Keep Fans Guessing At New Storyline Ahead Of Season Five Release
+‘Fortnite’ Creators Keep Fans Guessing At New Storyline Ahead Of Season 5 Release

 Being the first of its kind to truly achieve success in a game of this nature on such a massive scale, Fortnite is using its success to take immersive multiplayer games to an entirely new level, allowing players all to be a part of the same ever-changing environment following a truly mind-blowing plot line.

-Ever since the game’s change from season three to season four, in which creators ominously placed a meteor in the sky and hid clues all over the map as to what may be impending, leading to a massive strike destroying multiple locations in the game, which then implemented a new storyline of superheroes, villains, and gave players access to powers of their own within the game.
+For the game’s change from Season 3 to Season 4, creators ominously placed a meteor in the sky and hid clues all over the map as to what may be impending, leading to a massive strike destroying multiple locations in the game, which then implemented a new storyline of superheroes, villains, and gave players access to powers of their own within the game.

-Building on this hype, developers have crafted another truly breathtaking massive in-game event in which on June 30, at a specific time if logged into the game, you were able to witness a massive rocket launch that ended up causing what appears to be an inter-dimensional rift in the sky above the Fornite island.
+Building on this hype, developers crafted another truly breathtaking massive in-game event in which on June 30, at a specific time if logged into the game, you were able to witness a massive rocket launch that ended up causing what appears to be an inter-dimensional rift in the sky above the Fornite island.

 Following this main break in the sky above, smaller rifts opened up around the game’s map, swallowing up landmark signs and seemingly disappearing after, even culminating in one of the signs actually appearing in real life.